bairul6154/github-tutorial/README.md

 ---
 ## Repository Setup

-When you are first on the command line or bash
+When you are first on your IDE or on your workspace

 1. The first thing you can do is to **create a directory** using `mkdir` followed by your file name.
 2. After creating, you must **navigate** into the directory using `cd` followed by your file name.